onlyquake/xonotic-wiki/Compiling_In_Windows.markdown

 This will compile fteqcc (which is a compiler for the QuakeC language), then the game code using fteqcc, then the DarkPlaces engine.

 This step can take a few minutes, so be patient!
-When it’s over, check the last few lines to see if it reports any errors.
+When it's over, check the last few lines to see if it reports any errors.

 Step 4: running the game!
 -------------------------